dthies/moodle-filter_mathslate/README.txt

 =================

 Mathslate is a graphical tool for constructing mathematics within Moodle.
-This plugin adds the tool to various question types of other imputs.
+This plugin adds the tool to various question types or other inputs.
 Install the tinymce_mathslate plugin and install this directory as a subdirectory of the Moodle directory filter with the name mathslate.
 Then visit the administrators notification page to install the plugin to the database and adjust the settings.